How to Calculate Earnings for a Business

 Retained earnings are the total of all net income earned by the company over its life, less any distributions to shareholders.

 The Retained earnings amount is shown on the business balance sheet as equity (ownership) because it represents amounts of income that aren't needed to pay bills and are available to shareholders.

 Earnings are an important measure for public companies (those that offer shares of stock to the public) because investors base investment decisions on earnings, and stock price is based on earnings.
 While earnings reports must be taken in context, earnings per share are the best way to measure the value of a company's stock.

 Earnings are also important to small businesses for tax reasons.
 The business described above has earnings of $100,000.
 The earnings are used to calculate:

-- Income taxes.
-The earnings are included in the individual's personal tax return on Schedule C, for the purpose of calculating individual income taxes.
+Income taxes.
+The net taxable amount is calculated on Schedule C for a sole proprietorship, for the purpose of calculating individual income taxes.
 If the business is a corporation, earnings are included on the corporate income tax return, and the corporation's taxes are calculated using this figure.

-- Self-employment taxes.
-For small business owners who must pay self-employment tax (Social security, Medicare tax), the earnings of the business are the basis for this calculation.
+Self-employment taxes.
+For small business owners who must pay self-employment tax (Social Security, Medicare tax), the net earnings (called net profit or loss) of the business are the basis for this calculation.

 Earnings in Investment and Stock Price

-Earnings are expressed in different ways for purposes of investing.
-Here are some common investment terms associated with the term "earnings."
+Earnings are expressed in different ways for the purposes of investing.

-Earnings per share (EPS) (net profit divided by the number of shares) is used for publicly held companies who have actively traded stock.
+Earnings per share (EPS) refers to net profit divided by the number of shares, is used for publicly held companies who have actively traded stock.
 The earnings per share figure is probably the most used financial calculation.
-IEPS one way to analyze the company's value.
-Earnings per share is calculated as:
+EPS is one way to analyze the company's value.